 Between 2010 and 2020, the IRS data show the total number of U.S. income millionaires more than doubled, from 282,311 to 608,540.
 In New York, however, the net increase during these 10 years was just 52 percent.

 As shown above, from 2010 to 2020, the only states gaining income millionaires at a lower rate than New York were Louisiana, Oklahoma, West Virginia, and Connecticut.
-By contrast, the number of filers in the $1 million-and-up bracket grew strongly in all of New York’s other neighboring states.
+By contrast, New York’s rate of growth was exceeded by all of its other neighboring states.
 Strong growth in the highest-earning bracket also was experienced by southeastern states, including Florida.
-With 53,190 millionaire filers in 2020, reflecting a gain of 170 percent over the previous 10 years, Florida moved closer to displacing New York as the state with the second-largest population in this category.
+With 53,190 millionaire filers in 2020, reflecting a gain of 170 percent over the previous 10 years, Florida moved closer to displacing New York as the state with the second-largest number of tax filers in this category.

 California—home to the nation’s largest population of super-high earners, who as of 2020 were subject to the nation’s highest state income-tax rate—also more than held its own by this measure.
 Boosted by the profits and booming stock prices in the state’s tech sector, the number of millionaire earners in California surged by 160 percent, including 16 percent in 2020 alone.
 Larger percentage increases in millionaire-earner populations were reported in most other western states during the past decade.